librenms/librenms/doc/Developing/os/Health-Information.md

 > `skip_values` can also compare items within the OID table against
 > values.
 The index of the sensor is used to retrieve the value
 > from the OID, unless a target index is appended to the OID.
+> Additionally, you may check fields from the device.
 > Comparisons behave on a logical OR basis when chained, so only
 > one of them needs to be matched for that particular sensor
 > to be skipped during discovery.
 An example of this is below: